Inference in Spatial Experiments with Interference using the SpatialEffect Package: A toy example

 We can construct the causal quantities using outcomes under the sixteen assignments.
 First are the values of $\tau_{ix}(\alpha)$ (the node-and-point-specific effects).
 For each grid cell, there will be a separate $\tau_{ix}(\alpha)$ value corresponding to the effect of switching treatment status of each intervention node, averaging over possible assignments at other nodes.
 This corresponds to the difference in mean potential outcomes when node $i$ is in treatment versus in control, where these means are taken with respect to the set of assignments in the assignment matrix ($\mathcal{Z}$ in the formal analysis).
 So, to compute the values, we go through each assignment and take differences in means for outcome values corresponding to treatment status with 1 minus those with 0.
 For example, to calculate $\tau_{1x}(\alpha)$, we take the average over outcome values in graphs where node 1 is treated and subtract from it the the average over outcome values in graphs where node 1 is under control.

 We then obtain the $d$-specific $\tau_{ix}(\alpha)$ values for each of the intervention nodes by drawing circles with radius $d$ around them.
-The left plot of Figure~\ref{fig:AMR} shows how the circle averages are constructed.
+The left plot of Figure~\ref{fig:AMR} shows how the circle averages are constructed when the distance metric is Euclidean distance and $d=0.35$.
 For this particular $d$, the circle average for node $1$ uses four grid cells while that of node $2$ only uses one.
 Finally, we aggregate these values to get the vector of $d$-specific AMR.
 The true AMR values reflect the non-monotonicity of the effect function (the right plot of Figure~\ref{fig:AMR}).